Medically reviewed by Drugs.com. Last updated on Oct 1, 2020.

 About 45% of Levonorgestrel and its metabolites are excreted in the urine and about 32% are excreted in feces, mostly as glucuronide conjugates.

-This product is not intended for use in the premenarcheal population, and pharmacokinetic data are not available for this population.
+Pediatric: This product is not intended for use in the pre-menarcheal population, and pharmacokinetic data are not available for this population.

-This product is not intended for use in postmenopausal women, and pharmacokinetic data are not available for this population.
+Geriatric: This product is not intended for use in postmenopausal women and pharmacokinetic data are not available for this population.

-No formal studies have evaluated the effect of race.
-However, clinical trials demonstrated a higher pregnancy rate in Chinese women with both Plan B and the Yuzpe regimen (another form of emergency contraception).
-There was a non-statistically significant increased rate of pregnancy among Chinese women in the Levonorgestrel Tablet trial.
-The reason for this apparent increase in the pregnancy rate with emergency contraceptives in Chinese women is unknown [see USE IN SPECIFIC POPULATIONS (8.6)].
+Race: No formal studies have evaluated the effect of race on pharmacokinetics of Levonorgestrel tablets.
+However, clinical trials demonstrated a higher pregnancy rate in Chinese women with both Levonorgestrel tablets and the Yuzpe regimen (another form of emergency contraception).
+The reason for this apparent increase in the pregnancy rate with emergency contraceptives in Chinese women is unknown [ see USE IN SPECIFIC POPULATIONS (8.6) ].

-No formal studies were conducted to evaluate the effect of renal disease on the disposition of Levonorgestrel Tablet.
+Renal Impairment: No formal studies were conducted to evaluate the effect of renal disease on the disposition of Levonorgestrel tablets.

-No formal drug-drug interaction studies were conducted with Levonorgestrel Tablet [see DRUG INTERACTIONS (7)].
+No formal drug-drug interaction studies were conducted with Levonorgestrel tablets [see DRUG INTERACTIONS (7) ].

 13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility